 One of the most common complaints we hear from new clients is that it was difficult if not impossible to get a timely response from their prior management company.
 You will never have that problem with ProCom.
 We return all phone calls and reply to all e-mails within 24 hours or the next business day.

-ProCom uses TOPS Software, the industry leader in community association management software.
+ProCom uses CINC Systems, the industry leader in cloud-based community association management software.
 This includes a homeowner and board portal at no additional charge.

 Owners are able to self-register for the portal, and once logged in they can view their account history, pay assessments, submit architectural change requests, submit work orders, access association documents, respond to violations, and update their profile.
 Board members are given higher level access, and can view financial reports, check the status of open violations and work orders, review and vote on architectural requests, and send e-blasts.
 Anyone registered for the portal can opt to receive statements and correspondence electronically rather than through the USPS.
 This will reduce the association’s administrative costs.